littlebee/react-datum/CONTRIBUTING.md

 and then run a test.
 You can bypass grunt which just shells out to scripts/testRunner.coffee.
 The advantage of using the testRunner script directly is that you can pass an individual file to it for testing or debugging.
 So if you just want to see the results of the test that you're working on you don't have to wait for the others to run.
 To debug that test:

-`coffee --nodejs --debug-brk scripts/testRunner.coffee test/collectionPicker/readonly.cjsx`
+`coffee --nodejs --debug-brk node_modules/bumble-test/bin/testRunner.coffee test/collectionPicker/readonly.cjsx`

 Refresh the Chrome tab pointed at local node-inspector and wait for it to load.
 It will first stop at the coffeescript loader.
 No other files are loaded yet though so press the run button and it will next stop at the `debugger` line intensionally left in test/lib/testHelpers.cjsx.
 At this point your test file should be loaded and most or all of it's components.
 Set breakpoints and let it fly!

-Both cake and grunt have tasks for running test.
-Cake is probably going away, and doesn't display the stdout from testRunner until it has completely run.
+Grunt has a task for running test.
 To run all tests:

 `grunt test`